 Reptiles use natural daylight to set their day and night patterns.
 Sunlight contains visible light and ultraviolet (UV).
-Part of UV, called UVB, allows reptiles to make vitamin D_3 , vital for the animal to store and use calcium.
-Vitamin D_3 also interacts and regulates other core biological processes.
-Another part is called UVA, essential for a reptile's vision as they can see many more colours with UVA.
+Part of UV, called UV-B, allows reptiles to make vitamin D3, vital for the animal to store and use calcium, D3 also interacts and regulates other core biological processes.
+Another part is called UV-A, essential for a reptile's vision as they can see many more colours with UV-A.

 Create a 'photogradient', from light to shade, by grouping your light with the heat source so the cool end is more shaded, just as in the wild.
-Fit a reptile UVB tube, one half to one third of the vivarium length, into the roof of the vivarium in the hot end.
-Use a reflector of the correct length to direct the light onto your python.
-UVB decreases with distance, so follow the UVB tube manufacturer's recommendations regarding distance between the lamp and the snake.
-The UVB output decreases over time so the UVB output should be checked regularly using an appropriate UV Index (UVI) meter positioned at the level of the animal directed towards the UV lamp.
-Royal pythons require a gradient of UVB within their enclosure ranging from UVI 1.0 in the basking zone to zero in the shade.
-The lamp must also be replaced according to the manufacturer's instructions.
-UV lamps must be guarded to prevent burns, or injuries should the bulb shatter.
+Fit a reptile UV-B tube, one half to one third of the vivarium length, into the hot end.
+UV-B decreases with distance, so you will need to choose from a suitable UV-B tube, depending on the manufacturer's recommendations.
+The UV-B output decreases over time, depending on the brand, so the lamp output should ideally be checked using a UV meter and must be replaced according to the instructions.
 Turn off all lights at night.
-Lamps can be controlled using a plug-in timer; 12 hours on in the day, 12 hours off at night.
+Lamps can be controlled using a simple plug-in timer; 12 hours on during the day and 12 hours off at night.